Pi1998/X-Change/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please give a star.
+Please give a star if you like this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>